cetic/fadi/doc/USERMANAGEMENT.md

 ### PostgreSQL

 LDAP authentication method in PostgreSQL uses LDAP as the password verification method.
 LDAP is used only to validate the username/password pairs.
-Therefore there's a Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database.
+Therefore there is a Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database management system.

-Client authentication is controlled by a configuration file called `pg_hba.conf`, you can pass your authentication config through the variable `pghba` in the `values.yaml` file.
+Client authentication is controlled by a configuration file called [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html), authentication configuration can be provided through the variable `pghba` in the `values.yaml` file.

 The configuration for the most common methods of authentication are: